antaldaniel/old_music_dataobservatory_eu/content/project/horizon/index.md

 lastmod = 2021-05-06T18:52:00

 # Project summary to display on homepage.
 summary = "OpenMusE brings together music industry stakeholders and researchers from 12 European countries.
-Our partners represent the diversity of the industry, as well as the shared need to find financially, socially, and environmentally sustainable policy and business models in multiple, sometimes-fragmented streams (e.g., live music, composers/publishers, and recordings with producers and performers)"
+Our partners represent the diversity of the industry, as well as the shared need to find financially, socially, and environmentally sustainable policy and business models in multiple, sometimes-fragmented streams (e.g., live music, composers/publishers, and recordings with producers and performers)."

 # Tags: can be used for filtering projects.
 tags = ["Digital Music Observatory", "Music Moves Europe", "Horizon Europe"]